Algorithms for stochastic optimization with functional or expectation constraints: Introduction

 where $\xi$ denotes the random return with mean $\mu = \mathbb{E}[\xi]$.
 Expectation constraints also play an important role in providing tight convex approximation to chance constrained problems (e.g., Nemirovksi and Shapiro \cite{nemirovski2006convex}).
 Some other important applications of \eqref{1.1} can be found in semi-supervised learning (see, e.g., \cite{ChaSchZien06}).
 For example, one can use the objective function to define the fidelity of the model for the labelled data, while using the constraint to enforce some other properties of the model for the unlabelled data (e.g., proximity for data with similar features).

-While problem \eqref{1.1} covers a wide class of problems with expectation constraints over the decision variables, in practice we often encounter the situation where the expectation constraint is defined over the problem parameters.
+While problem \eqref{1.1} covers a wide class of problems with constraints over the decision variables, in practice we often encounter the situation where the constraint is defined over the problem parameters.
 Under these circumstances our goal is to find a pair of parameters $x^*$ and decision variables $y^*(x^*)$ such that

-Here $\Phi(x,y,\zeta)$ is convex w.r.t. $y$ for a.e. $\zeta \in {\cal P}$ but possibly nonconvex w.r.t. $(x,y)$ jointly, and $G(\cdot,\xi)$ is convex w.r.t. $x$ for a.e. $\xi \in {\cal Q}$.
-Moreover, we assume that $\zeta$ and $\xi$ are independent of $x$ and $y$, respectively, while $\zeta$ is not necessarily independent of $x^*$.
-Note that \eqref{para1}-\eqref{para2} defines a pair of optimization and feasibility problems coupled through the following ways: a) the solution to \eqref{para2} defines an admissible parameter of \eqref{para1}; b) the random variables $\zeta$ and $\xi$ can be dependent, e.g., $\zeta=\xi$; and c) $\zeta$ can be a random variable with probability distribution parameterized by $x^*$.
+Here $\Phi(x,y,\zeta)$ is convex w.r.t. $y$ for a.e. $\zeta \in { {\cal Q} \subseteq \bbr^q}$ but possibly nonconvex w.r.t. $(x,y)$ jointly, and $g(\cdot)$ is convex w.r.t. $x$.
+Moreover, we assume that $\zeta$ is independent of $x$ and $y$, while $\zeta$ is not necessarily independent of $x^*$.
+Note that \eqref{para1}-\eqref{para2} defines a pair of optimization and feasibility problems coupled through the following ways: a) the solution to \eqref{para2} defines an admissible parameter of \eqref{para1}; b) $\xi$ can be a random variable with probability distribution parameterized by $x^*$.

 Problem \eqref{para1}-\eqref{para2} also has many applications, especially in data analysis.
 One such example is to learn a classifier $w$ with a certain metric $\bar A$ using the support vector machine model: